 The Company's income is solely comprised of distributions received from the 49% share interest in AGPC.
 The governance of AGPC and the relationship between the Company and Aramco are undertaken under the shareholders agreement.
 Certain matters, such as changes to the distribution policy of AGPC or debt incurred by AGPC, require the AGPC.
-As at 31 December 2022 the Company received a distributions amounting to USD 241,985,905 from AGPC as a form of return of capital.
+For the year from 1 January 2024 to 31 December 2024 the Company received distributions amounting to USD 777,223,594 (2023: USD 693,940,499) from AGPC as a form of return of capital.
 Further information about the impact of the distributions in the liquidity of the Company is included in note 5.3.

-As of 31 December 2022, the Company has not incurred in any contingent liability relating to its interest in AGPC.
+As of 31 December 2024, the Company has not incurred in any contingent liability relating to its interest in AGPC.